Yokaichi Station Night Walk: Denim Mecca, Honmachi Arcade & Tokiwa-dori — Higashiomi City, Shiga

 A small roadside shrine tucked away at the edge of the shopping street

-Toward the end of the arcade, a small shrine stood quietly in the dark.
-I wondered if it had any connection to Tsushima Shrine in Aichi — the kind of thread you find yourself wanting to pull.
+At the end of the arcade, a small shrine stood quietly in the dark.
+I wondered if it had any connection to Tsushima Shrine.
+It had a stillness that suggested it had been watching over this street for a long time.

 A street lamp sign reading "Tokiwa-dōri" beside a clothing and sundry goods store